tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 The question mark is the first metacharacter introduced by this tutorial that is greedy.
 The question mark gives the regex engine two choices: try to match the part the question mark applies to, or do not try to match it.
 The engine always tries to match that part.
 Only if this causes the entire regular expression to fail, will the engine try ignoring the part the question mark applies to.

 The effect is that if you apply the regex `Feb 23(rd)?` to the string `Today is Feb 23rd, 2003` then the match is always `Feb 23rd` and not `Feb 23`.
 You can make the question mark lazy (i.e. turn off the greediness) by putting a second question mark after the first.

-## Greediness, laziness & catastrophic backtracking

-Regular expressions match from left to right.
-Each component of the pattern matches the longest possible string before yielding to the next component, a characteristic known as **greediness**.

-Even though regex notation makes greedy operators the default, they probably shouldn’t be.
-You should use lazy operators.
-These versions match as few characters of the input as they can.
-If that fails, they match more.
-In many situations, these operators are more efficient and closer to what you want than the greedy versions.

-You can apply the regex `/t[a-z]*i/` to the string "titanic".
-This regex is basically a pattern that starts with t, ends with i, and has some letters in between.
-Regular expressions are **by default greedy**, so the match would return "titani".
-It finds the largest sub-string possible to fit the pattern.\
-However, you can add a `?` after the `*` or `+` symbols to change them into **lazy matching**.\
-The string "titanic" matched against the adjusted regex of `/t[a-z]*?i/` returns "ti".

 ## Character Classes/Sets `[]`